 If you're dying to know exactly what's involved in Met Gala beauty prep, you've come to the right place.
-Australian makeup artist Tobi Henney worked with Talita Von Frustenberg (Diane Von Furstenberg's granddaughter), and was kind enough to walk us through every step of the day, from locations, to skin prep, to the choice of highlighter.
+Australian makeup artist Tobi Henney worked with Talita Von Furstenberg (Diane Von Furstenberg's granddaughter), and was kind enough to walk us through every step of the day, from locations to skin prep, to the choice of highlighter.

 So, if you want to know all of the in's and out's of Met Gala prep, look no further.

 What's it like to work on the Met Gala?

 The Met Gala has certainly been one of the most exciting jobs to date in my career.
 The anticipation from seeing the dress, to working with such an amazing brand, Diane Von Furstenberg, made it very surreal and exciting.
 My client Talita Von Furstenberg is Diane's granddaughter and the young muse of the brand.
 She was an absolute delight to work with and we have the same makeup style which definitely made it so much more rewarding—she chose a very natural and glowing look, which was stunning in the end.

 Where about's did all of the prep take place?

 I got Talita ready at the DVF studio in the Meatpacking District.
 Her dress was quite large and had 130m of tulle and over 300 Swarovski crystals hand-sewn into the entire gown, so we need a lot of space for her to get dressed.
 Diane was getting ready upstairs and her cousin was also getting ready to attend with her.
 Once the three were ready, they went off in cars to meet the other guests of the DVF brand—Taylor Hill and Jordan Dunn—before hitting the red carpet.
 The life, right?